People have many different reasons for undertaking a challenge such as Ride to the Somme and the stories from our 2017

 At the the outbreak of The Great War the British Army was considerably smaller than other armies across Europe.
 It was supplemented by a Territorial Force of part time soldiers and included 15 Cycling Battalions.
 After suffering heavy casualties at The Battle of Mons in 1914 the British Army started recruiting a larger force.

 Army Cyclist Corps

-The Army Cycling Corps was founded in 1914.
+The Army Cyclist Corps was founded in 1914.
 The bicycle in World War I was deployed at the front line involved in the movement of men, reconnaissance and communications whilst at home cyclists were recruited for coastal defence work.
 In January 1916 the volunteer army needs reinforcements and conscription is introduced.

 When you enlist for the ride you will be asked to select a battalion that you wish to represent.
-We will visit a number of cemeteries which have graves of soldiers from the Army Cycling Corps before reaching Thiepval.
+We will visit a number of cemeteries which have graves of soldiers from the Army Cyclist Corps before reaching Thiepval.
 We are keen to hear the stories from rider’s family histories and if possible will incorporate areas where they fought on the route.